Ever wondered what jewellers mean by 18 karat gold? And how is it different from 14 karat or 9 karat gold? Get your answers here.

 In summary, karat in reference to gold indicates the proportion of pure gold to other metals in your piece of jewellery.
 This has an effect on the appearance of the gold as well as the price and quality:

-The price of gold is determined set the gold purity.
+The price of gold is determined by the gold purity.
 As you may have guessed already, the higher the gold content, the more expensive the metal.

 To a certain extent the gold purity also says something about the quality of the jewellery, In Europe most fine jewellery is made in 18k or sometimes 14k gold, especially in the northern countries like Germany and The Netherlands.
-In the UK and Ireland 9k gold is also prevalent and is frequently used in antique jewellery and lower cost jewellery.
+In the UK and Ireland 9k gold is also prevalent and is frequently used in antique and contemporary semi-fine jewellery.

 Are there other measures of gold proportions?